anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 ## build.useStrict

 Add the famous `'use strict';` at the begining of each module, so you dont have to type it at each one.

-For the 'combined' template its not added at each module, and it currently can't be added before the enclosing function because [r.js doesn't allow it](https://github.com/jrburke/requirejs/issues/933).
-It should be fixed in future version, for now just concat it your self :-(
+@note: For the 'combined' template its not added at each module **and it currently can't be added before the enclosing function because [r.js doesn't allow it](https://github.com/jrburke/requirejs/issues/933).
+It should be fixed in future version, for now just concat it your self :-(**

 @default false